How Humans Experience God

 The same spirit that worked in OT believers to prepare the way for the coming of the Lord Jesus (Luke 1:17) is received by believers in God, so that the Gospel may be revealed to them in retrospect (1Cor.
 2:4-13, Eph.
 1:13).
 The Gospel seems foolish to those without the Spirit of God (1Cor.
 1:18, 2Cor.
 2:14), but for those who seek salvation there is no good reason to be ashamed of Christ (Rom.
 1:16-17).
 Those who reject the Gospel are described as being stiff-necked, having uncircumcised hearts and resisting the HS, like those who persecuted the OT prophets (Acts 7:51-52, cf. Matt.
 13:14-15, Rom.
 2:29 & Neh.
 9:30).

 Again, the sanctification of the Spirit that accompanies belief in the truth (2Thes.
-2:13) is found mentioned in terms of spiritual circumcision in the OT (Deut.
+2:13) is foreshadowed or found mentioned in terms of spiritual circumcision in the OT (Deut.
 30:6), because God desires for all sinners to be saved (1Tim.
 2:3-4) by discerning and believing the Truth (1Cor.
 2:14, Col. 1:5b) or receiving revelation and wisdom (Eph.
 1:17), so that souls may know or experience the hope of God’s calling that is the blessing of heaven (Eph.
 1:18, Col. 1:5a).

 Paul described the preaching of the Gospel as being empowered by the HS (in 1Thes.
 1:5), and he prayed that the Ephesians would experience the same power that God exerted when He raised Christ from death to His right hand in heaven (Eph.
 1:18-20).
 Similarly, Paul prayed that God would empower the Thessalonians to fulfill every good purpose prompted by their faith (2Thes.
 1:11, cf. Eph.
 2:8-10), the same faith and seal that Abraham had (Rom.
 4:11-12, cf. Eph.
 1:13), the promise of the HS (Acts 2:33-39 & Isa.
 44:3), the Spirit of Christ who gives life (1Cor.
 15:45, John 5:21, 6:63, Rom.
 8:2) to the redeemed, both Jew and Gentile (Gal.
 3:13-14, Rom.
 3:21-30).